DexterHuang/CyberCodeOnline/UpdateNote.md

 1. Added basic tutorial markdown file, thanks to [Hildjj](https://github.com/hildjj)'s contribution!
 2. markdown files open sourced at our Github page so if you wanna add anything, feel free to create a pull request :)
 #### Auto Update
-New client should automatically update when there is a update available without requiring player to hit the refresh button manually
+New client will show notification for player to update when there is a update available
 #### Update Note
 This update note should automatically popup when client updated
 #### New Quests